entropyxyz/entropy-docs/content/basics/glossary.md

 ## Validator

-A device running both an _Entropy chain node_, and a _threshold signing server_.
+A device running both an _Entropy chain node_and a _threshold signing server_.